ethereumbook/ethereumbook/src/chapter_4.md

 [q(s)(s – z)]ₜ = [p(s) – y]ₜ
 ```

-where `T` is a different elliptic curve.
+where `T` is a a multiplicative subgroup of a finite field extension.

 You can just see that this equation is the exact same equation we calculated before: